 Here are some Shotokan kata tips to help with your training.
-They are in no particular order and if you have any other tips, please leave a message at the bottom and share with all of our members.
+They are in no particular order and if you have any other tips, please leave a message on our Facebook page.

 I know it’s the dreaded number 13, but many Chinese believe 13 to be a lucky number 🙂